California High-Speed Rail: Legislative context

 High-speed rail in California was first proposed in 1979 by Governor Jerry Brown.
 In 1982, Brown signed a bill authorizing $1.25 billion in bonds for a high-speed rail line between Los Angeles and San Diego.
 The law failed due to concerns over its economic viability, environmental impact, and Caltrans' objection to the handling of the project by a private company.
 In 1993, the state created the California Intercity High-Speed Rail Commission.
 In 1996, the California Legislature and Governor Pete Wilson passed the High-Speed Rail Act, which formed the California High-Speed Rail Authority to plan, design, construct and operate a statewide high-speed rail system.

 In 2008, Governor Arnold Schwarzenegger championed Proposition 1A (Prop 1A), which authorized $9 billion in bonds to begin the planning and construction of high-speed rail and a further $950 million to upgrade commuter rail systems in Northern and Southern California that would connect with the high-speed rail system.
 Prop 1A, which passed with about 53 percent of the vote, set several requirements for the high-speed rail system, including that the nonstop travel time from the Salesforce Transit Center (formerly: San Francisco Transbay Terminal) in San Francisco to Los Angeles Union Station in Los Angeles should be no more than two hours and 40 minutes.

-After the prioritized funding of the San Francisco to Los Angeles section, Prop 1A specified additional potential corridors for high-speed rail investment:
+After the prioritized funding of the San Francisco to Los Angeles section, Prop 1A proposed additional potential corridors for high-speed rail investment: